DiRoots-Limited/DiRoots.ProSheets.Releases/docs/Pages/ProSheets/formats-tab.md

       - Select the checkbox for "Keep Paper Size & Orientation" of the current selection

 	![ProSheets Additional PDF Settings](../../../assets\images\PS-PDFSettings.gif)
+  <sub>Note: the version on the image may not reflect the [latest version of ProSheets](https://diroots.com/revit-plugins/revit-to-pdf-dwg-dgn-dwf-nwc-ifc-and-images-with-prosheets/).</sub>

 ## DWG Settings